 - Discover what is needed by the person and their family

 - Develop a person-centered plan with the active participation of the person being served and others who are important to the person with developmental disabilities.

-- Listen and learn from individuals and providers to track the progress of outcomes for the person being supported
+- Listen and learn from people we support and their providers to track the progress of their outcomes.

 Ages and Stages

 At LCBDD, our Service Coordinators are grouped based on the three different stages of life experienced by the people we support.
 Our goal is to reduce the number of times a person has to change to a new Service Coordinator.
 This structure also allows Service Coordinators to become very knowledgeable about a certain age range and provide the most useful information.

 - Click here for more information on services and supports for children birth-3.

 - Click here for more information on services and supports for children 3-6.